NuBrakes Blog Brake Dust: Causes, Cleaning, And Preventionauses, Cleaning, And Prevention Image

 High-end wheel coatings are often permanent or semi-permanent and are also easy to clean.
 They're useful for removing road filth from other automotive surfaces.
 However, they are more expensive than normal brake dust repellent and may require professional application.

 Ceramic brake pads are quieter and last longer than semi-metallic brake pads, producing very little brake dust.
-The only disadvantage is that they are more expensive than semi-metallic brake pads and are not suitable for high-performance automobiles.
+The only disadvantage is that they are more expensive than semi-metallic brake pads and unsuitable for high-performance automobiles.
 If you're not sure what type of brake pad will work best for your car, a mechanic can help.

 Final Thoughts

 Normal driving causes brake dust to build up on wheels and hubcaps.
 Brake dust not only gives your wheels a dirty appearance, but excessive brake dust can damage your wheels.
-Cleaning brake dust from your wheels helps to maintain their appearance and maintain their long-term durability.
+Cleaning brake dust from your wheels helps maintain their appearance and long-term durability.

 Excessive brake dust from one wheel may indicate a larger issue.
-Request a quote from a NuBrake mechanic to get an inspection of brake pads if you suspect any issues, and get services done around your schedule.
+Request a quote from a NuBrake mechanic to inspect brake pads if you suspect any problems and get services done around your schedule.

 References